 - Used to run between 20 and 25 on mostly paved.
 Went down to 15 after noticing wear on the center of the tire only.
 Rotated tires at about 750 miles.
 Stock Kendas.

 - Pete, Been running 22lbs on the road.
-The 22 seems to be fine on the beach with the wide tires.
-I'm 80% road and 20% Beach .
+The 22 seems to be fine on the beach with wide tires.
+I'm 80% road and 20% Beach

-- I would say that there are too many variables in order to get a gauge of what the tyre pressures should be.
-Type of bike, full suspension or hardtail, rider weight, type of terrain, speed, weather conditions, tyre make, tyre compound, and probably much more beside.
-On my Plus size hardtail with 2.8 Nobby Nics in Addix Speedgrip compound I run 14psi front and 16psi rear.
-I weigh 75kg and those pressures are for muddy rooted terrain and stream beds with an average speed versus ride length of just 7mph -10mph Those tire pressure still work for me within the 10 mph-20 mph speeds, but get unstable after that.
+- I would say that there are too many variables in order to get a gauge of what the tire pressures should be.
+Type of bike, full-suspension or hardtail, rider weight, type of terrain, speed, weather conditions, tire make, tire compound, and probably much more besides.
+On my Plus size hardtail with 2.8 Nobby Nics in Addix Speedgrip compound, I run 14psi front and 16psi rear.
+I weigh 75kg and those pressures are for muddy rooted terrain and stream beds with an average speed versus ride length of just 7mph -10mph Those tire pressure still work for me within the 10 mph-20 mph speeds but get unstable after that.

 - Have been riding a Fat bike for 3 winters now.
 Most of the guys I ride with run 5.5-7 psi in the rear, 5-7 psi in the front.
 Never any issues with cold weather and tires, but we usually do not ride when the temperature drops below -18C (0F).
 The lower pressure allows the tires to sit more square for better traction and provides some “suspension”.
-Nobody has ever had a pinch flat and one guys rides with 4-5psi in the rear and he is about 190 lbs.
-The bigger problem is getting the tire pressure set up right.
-If you keep you bike in a warm place and fill up the tires, when you ride the pressure may go down a lot.
-Good old high school chemistry and the Ideal Gas law.
+Nobody has ever had a pinch flat and one guy rides with 4-5psi in the rear and he is about 190 lbs.
+The bigger problem is getting the tire pressure set upright.
+If you keep your bike in a warm place and fill up the tires when you ride the pressure may go down a lot.
+Good old high school chemistry and the Ideal Gas Law.
 For example, if you fill up in the house at 70F to 6 psi, at a 0F ride the pressure will end up closer to 3 psi.
 So best to check your tire pressures when they are cold.

 - The odd thing is that on my normal hardtail mtb, I run 16psi front and 18psi rear.
 No sense at all really, given that the eMTB is 7 kg heavier.
 It just feels better that way for some reason.